tfwillems/HipSTR/README.md

 | OUP      |  Probability that out-of-frame changes increase the size of the observed STR allele
 | IGEOM    | Parameter governing geometric step size distribution for in-frame changes
 | OGEOM    | Paramter  governing geometric step size distribution for out-of-frame changes

+## De novo Mutations
+To detect *de novo* STR mutations in families, one option is to generate HipSTR calls as described above, apply stringent filters to the genotypes (see below), and identify any sites where the genotypes are inconsistent with Mendelian inheritance.
+We used this approach in our [paper](http://biorxiv.org/content/early/2016/09/27/077727.full.pdf) to identify hundreds of replicable STR mutations in a well-studied trio in genomics.

+Although this approach can be effective, it does not provide a quantitative measure of the confidence in each identified mutation.
+To overcome this limitation, we've recently been developing **DenovoFinder**, a part of this package that provides a more robust quantitative approach. **DenovoFinder** is automatically built as part of the compilation process.
+The tool takes VCF files produced by **HipSTR** as input and computes the *likelihood* that a *de novo* mutation occurred at each STR for each family.
+To run **DenovoFinder**, your VCF file must either contain genotype likelihoods (FORMAT field = GL) or a special type of field called phased genotype likelihoods (FORMAT field = PHASEDGL).
+As these are not included in the VCF by default, ensure that you run HipSTR with either **--output-gls** or both the **--snp-vcf** and **--output-phased-gls** options if you're interested in using this module in later analyses.

+We'll add more documentation and a tutorial regarding **DenovoFinder** in the coming weeks, but in the mean time, please type `./DenovoFinder --help` for more information.
+As **DenovoFinder** is unpublished work, we ask that you don't publish any manuscripts using it until we've written a short publication describing its methodology and applications.

 ## FAQ
 1. **Can I run HipSTR if my dataset only contains single-ended reads?**